This is a sponsored post written for Distracted Driving Awareness Month. The opinions expressed are honest. #Calls Kill

 I will always be there for you.

 Remember that whatever it is, I will always love you and always want you to be safe.
 For some people, one-second decisions shape the remainder of their lives.
 That text message that “needs” to be sent while you’re driving.
 The phone call you “need” to answer while driving.
 That social media comment that “needs” to be written while driving.
 All of those things can wait.
 Your safety cannot.
-Please, when driving a car, when driving in friends’ cars, make sure everyone is focused on the road.
+Please, when driving a car, when driving in friends’ cars, make sure everyone is focused on the road so you don’t have to pay the las vegas speeding ticket cost.
 Some mistakes can be easily reversed; some cannot.
 Just a moment can change everything.

 Thinking of my children driving one day, making those one-second decisions that could change their lives… is more terrifying than I could ever express in words.
 Contemplating all of this led me to think about my own behaviors.
 What are the kids seeing me doing in the car?
 To be honest, I am often searching for an address while driving, chatting on the phone with family and friends, texting or checking my Facebook at red lights, changing radio stations on my phone, and other behaviors that I’m honestly not very proud to admit.
 Humans often feel invincible while thinking to ourselves “I know I can do (insert poor decision) safely”, but that may not be true.
 Reality?
 Accidents happen.
 And even if they aren’t our fault, if we had just be slightly more alert, perhaps they could have been avoided.